PuttaAnudeep/Sweet-Shop-Management-System/README.md

     Use the below drive link for backend .env file (To view the file use the link):

     **link: https://drive.google.com/file/d/1nSi9NG8jG2fgKs1cjVfiqEAfVbYb2aoG/view?usp=sharing**
-4. (Optional) Seed the database with initial data:
+4. (Optional) Seed the database with initial data:(If the mongouri changes then run this command)
     ```bash
     npm run seed
     ```